IApp

 MultiDomainGptp compound module

-This module combines multiple Gptp modules, one per time domain into a multi time domain time synchronization module.
-Each gPTP time domain is automatically configured to use the corresponding subclock of the clock passed in to this module.
+Combines multiple ~Gptp modules, one per time domain into a multi time domain time synchronization module.
+Each gPTP time domain is automatically configured to use the corresponding subclock of the clock passed into this module.

 NetPerfMeter simple module